mlu1109/trv/README.md

 	return request
 }
 ```
-Note that methods prefixed with `New` returns new objects while the other methods return the object for which the method was called.
+Note that methods prefixed with `New` returns new objects while the other methods return the object for which the method was called on.
 Thus, the return value of `NewRequest` and `NewOr` are stored in variables so that they can be used later on.

 Marshaling the Request returned by `GetExampleRequest` generates the following xml string:
 ```xml